bef17821/Group2Project/README.md

 ## Database Information:
 Name of the database: ns_Group2

-- Each query is a stored procedure in the database and can be called using the format TP_Q1();
+- Each query is a stored procedure in the database and can be called using the format CALL TP_Q1();